kiki727/mithrilGameEngine/README.md

 I find that most perfomant expensive operation is to remove "dead" nodes.

-I build code on fly, try to not optimize nothing, and i write code <br/>
- sloppy (to simulate som load,and bad optimization)...
+Code is build on fly(in one breath), try to not optimize nothing,<br/> and i write code sloppy (to simulate som load,and bad optimization)...
 I get average 60fps.

 Just download code, and run in browser to see performance...